 Connecting with Oaxaca's Dynamic Women

 Explore the world of Oaxacan mujeres, from women's artist cooperatives to contemporary female chefs creating new dishes while rooted in a traditional world.
-On this women's group program, we'll be guided by and connecting with women at the heart of Oaxacan culture, from young entrepreneurs to wise grandmothers.
-Our inspiring journey culminates in the city of Oaxaca where we'll celebrate the social, economic, cultural and political achievements of women with locals in observance of International Women's Day.
+On this women's group program, you'll be guided by and connecting with women at the heart of Oaxacan culture, from young entrepreneurs to wise grandmothers.
+This inspiring journey culminates in the city of Oaxaca where you'll celebrate the social, economic, cultural and political achievements of women with locals in observance of International Women's Day.

-Next, we head up into the breathtaking Sierra Norte mountain region.
-Following winding pre-Columbian footpaths, we make our way from community to community, learning about natural medicines, edible plants from the forest and ways to prepare them from the indigenous women who live here.
+Next, head up into the breathtaking Sierra Norte mountain region.
+Following winding pre-Columbian footpaths, you'll make your way from community to community, learning about natural medicines, edible plants from the forest and ways to prepare them from the indigenous women who live here.
 Evenings are cozy around the communal dinner table and tucked in by the fireplace in our community-run cabins.